 - David P. Gushee: David P. Gushee is a distinguished professor of Christian ethics and director of the Center for Theology and Public Life at Mercer University in Atlanta.
-He is the editor of Christians and Politics Beyond the Culture Wars: An Agenda for Engagement (Baker Book House, 2000).
 He is frequently quoted about evangelical perspectives on ethics and was the principal drafter of the Evangelical Declaration Against Torture.
-He describes himself as a "Christian centrist" and is the theologian-in-residence for the Cooperative Baptist Fellowship.
+He describes himself as a "Christian centrist."
+Gushee's most recent book is “Changing Our Mind: A Call From America’s Leading Evangelical Ethics Scholar for Full Acceptance of LGBT Christians in the Church,” in which he outlines his change of heart from opposing same-sex relationships.
 Contact: firstname.lastname@example.org, 678-547-6457.

 - Anne M. Hallum: Anne M. Hallum chairs the political science department of Stetson University in DeLand, Fla.
 A specialist in religion and politics, she has written about the anti-poverty dynamic of religion.
 Contact: email@example.com, 386-822-7575.

 - Helen A. Regis: Helen A. Regis is assistant professor of geography and anthropology at Louisiana State University in Baton Rouge.
 She co-wrote the book Charitable Choices: Religion, Race, and Poverty in the Post-Welfare Era (New York University Press, 2003).
 Contact: firstname.lastname@example.org, 225-578-6171.